ibm-hyper-protect/k8s-operator-hpcr/Using-OnPrem.md

     - port: 8080
       targetPort: 80
   ```

+  **Note:** in case the image resides in a private container registry, make sure to add [imagePullSecrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
+If you prefer to use a local image please consult the documentation of your k8s cluster to see how to import an image to the cluster.

 - for such a configuration the imageURL to be used would be (assuming deployment into the `default` namespace)